Literature, leadership, citizenship issues of modern Nigeria

 And so with the conspiracy of May 1999 that grafted a general onto civilian leadership, Nigerians have paid the price of untold suffering and hardship which the turncoat visited upon his people, with public outbursts so foolish, so uncharitable, and comparable only to the legendary notoriety of Idi Amin of Uganda.

 Ethnicity and Falling Education Standards in Nigeria

-Its decline to civil tyranny under Obasanjo only confirms the desperate attempts since the first coup d’etat to keep a collapsing federation together.
+Nigeria’s multiethnic composition has been stated as the single most constraining factor in the evolution of that nation state.
+Its decline to civil tyranny under successive governments only confirms the desperate attempts since the first coup d’etat to keep a collapsing federation together.

+Currently the Niger delta region is run like pre-revolution France where peasants gave up their land in despair and took to brigandage and smuggling (6).
+With the youths of the delta turning to terrorism and other crimes, armed rebellion against the state, with more organised terrorist strategies, portends grim news for the future.
 The aggressive peasant groups of eighteenth century France were wont to be given shelter and protection by sympathetic villagers.
-That tax collectors were then murdered and soldiers constantly used to suppress food riots (7) echo present conditions in the delta where most have had their rights to decent life violated with the callousness and brutality of parasites and absentee landlords of medieval Europe.
+That tax collectors were then murdered and soldiers constantly used to suppress food riots (7) is an echo of present conditions in the delta where the people have had their rights violated with the callousness and brutality of absentee landlords of medieval Europe.
 A young environmental poet writes what none will deign to read at the country’s government houses: